sabloger/sitemap-generator/README.md

   - [x] Compress option
   - [x] Break the sitemap xml file in case of exceeding the sitemaps.org limits (50,000 urls OR 50MB uncompressed file)
   - [x] Ability to set Sitemap uri on server to set on it's url in sitemap_index file
   - [x] Ping search engines for sitemap_index
   - [ ] Ping search engines for single sitemap
-  - [ ] Break the sitemap_index xml file in case of exceeding
+  - [ ] Break the sitemap_index xml file in case of exceeding the sitemaps.org limits (50,000 urls OR 50MB uncompressed file)
   - [x] Implement Sitemap.WriteTo for custom outputs.
   - [ ] Implement SitemapIndex.WriteTo for custom outputs.
-    the sitemaps.org limits (50,000 urls OR 50MB uncompressed file)
+  - [x] Ability to change maximum URLs number for each file.
 - [ ] Support: Additional content types:
   - [ ] Video sitemaps
-  - [ ] Image sitemaps
+  - [x] Image sitemaps
   - [ ] News sitemaps
   - [ ] Alternate Links
 - [ ] Module Stability:
-  - [x] Increase test coverage to more than %80. current coverage is: 86.6% of statements
+  - [x] Increase test coverage to more than %80. current coverage is: 86.3% of statements
   - [x] Write tests for different usages.